Cathrine Graversen

 Cathrine Buccat Graversen (born 25 April 1998) is a footballer who plays as a defender for Danish club B.93.
-Born in Denmark, she represents the Philippines at international level for football and futsal.
+Born in Denmark, she represents the Philippines at the international level for football and futsal.

 Career

 Youth

 Graversen had her youth career at Vipperød Boldklub, Ballerup-Skovlunde and Kolding.

 Ballerup-Skovlunde

 In 2018, Graversen returned to Ballerup-Skovlunde.
 She made her debut for the club in a 5–0 defeat against Brøndby, coming in as a substitute replacing Isabell Nederby in the 78th minute.

 B.93 Pigefodbold

 Graversen joined B.93 Pigefodbold in the spring of 2019.

 Return to Ballerup-Skovlunde

 After a short stint with B.93, she returned to Ballerup-Skovlunde.

 Calcio Pomigliano

 In October 2020, Graversen joined Italian Serie B club Calcio Pomigliano.

 Return to B.93 Pigefodbold

 Five months later, Graversen returned to B.93.

 Nea Salamis

 In the summer of 2021, Graversen joined Cypriot First Division club Nea Salamis.